MaartenAfschrift/predsim_benchmark_data/Readme.md

 ## Benchmark data

-This repository contains data of several experimental studies that were used in the first (of hopefully many :) ) predsim benchmarking paper (ref).
+This repository contains data of several experimental studies that were used in the first (of hopefully many :) ) predsim benchmarking paper (https://doi.org/10.1371/journal.pcbi.1012713).

 ## Content datafiles